 PAR And Coverage Area

-Like most manufactures, the Platinum LED company does not provide PAR charts, though they do give us single PAR numbers for each light at various distances from the top of the fixture.
+Like most manufacturers, the Platinum LED company does not provide PAR charts, though they do give us single PAR numbers for each light at various distances from the top of the fixture.
 Generally, an individual PAR value gives you the intensity of the light in the center of the bulb, and that’s not enough to understand the levels outside the center of the coverage area.

 This company claims to give you the highest PAR output per watt; however, in any indoor growing situation, it is crucial to constantly adjust the position of your lights as your plants grow in order to get the best PAR value possible.